-The tell-tale sign of an infestation of spider mite is stippled leaves.
+The early signs of spider mite infestation are stippled leaves.

 As the spider mites feed on the leaves, they draw chlorophyll, leaving colorless spots and giving the leaves a “stippled” appearance.

-After detecting any of these signs, try to wash away the pests using warm water.
+After detecting any of these signs, try to wash away the pests using warm water for pest control.

 There are two methods for controlling spider mites with water – soaking and spraying.

 For smaller hibiscus plants, try soaking.
-This method os our least recommended method.
+This method is our least recommended method.